 Under current law, in order to pursue a protective order, a victim must have had a previous or existing domestic relationship with the offender, such as a spousal or dating relationship, or must file a criminal complaint against the offender.
-The bill (A-4078), which is to be known as the “Sexual Assault Survivor Protection Act of 2015,” would eliminate these preconditions.
+The bill (A-4078), which would be known as the “Sexual Assault Survivor Protection Act of 2015,” would eliminate these preconditions.

 Specifically, the bill would authorize protective orders for victims of non-consensual sexual contact, sexual penetration or lewdness or attempts at such conduct during cases in which the victim does not have a domestic relationship with the offender and does not wish to file a criminal complaint against him or her.

 “Sexual violence knows no boundaries and neither should protective orders,” said McKeon (D-Essex/Morris).
 “These orders have saved lives in the past and should be available to all victims, regardless of their relationship, or lack thereof, with the perpetrator.”

 “A protection order can be integral in helping a victim put their life back together again and move forward,” said Benson (D-Mercer/Middlesex).
 “This type of legal support is key, not only in preventing a repeat in violence, but also in preventing harassment, stalking, intimidation and other serious disruptions to a victim’s life.”